Get

 2. Start With Simple Pieces of Clothing

-When starting your cat with sweaters, you don’t want to overwhelm them with a huge sweater that covers their body immediately.
+When trying to get your cat used to a sweater, you don’t want to overwhelm them with a huge piece of clothing that covers their body fully.
 This can stress them out and further associate clothing with a negative experience, which could reduce the likelihood that they will ever want to wear a sweater again.

 black cat wearing bandana